-The update of the guideline follows the idea to present the various aspects, which should be looked at, when designing a leading line.
+The present update of the 2001 guideline follows the idea to present the various aspects, which should be looked at, when designing a leading line.
 The original procedure is still present, but explanations and discussions are given to enable the users to adapt their own methodologies to the IALA procedure.

 Definitions and Parameters

-The calculation of the design of the leading line needs the variables described in this section.
+The calculation of the design of a leading line needs the variables described in this section.
 The channel is idealised to a horizontal rectangle, which is symmetrical about the centreline (see Figure 3).

-For the front tower and the front light the abbreviation FL is used and for the rear tower and light RL.
+For the front daymark and the front light the abbreviation FL is used and for the rear daymark and light RL.

-The units used follow the SI-Standard (lenght in metres [m], Illuminance in lux [lx], luminous intensity in candela [cd]) and the IHO Chart Specifications (nautical mile is abbreviated to a capital 'M': 1 M=1852 m).
+The units used follow the SI-Standard (length in metres [m], Illuminance in luxes [lx], luminous intensity in candelas [cd]) and the IHO Chart Specifications (nautical mile is abbreviated to a capital 'M': 1 M=1852 m).
 All heights are referenced to the datum given by IHO Chart Specifications [5].